ardagnir/athame/README.md

     git clone --recursive http://github.com/ardagnir/athame

 ## Setting up Athame Readline
-**Arch Linux**
+**Arch Linux only**
 Use readline-athame-git from the AUR.
  - If you are missing the readline gpg key, you can get it with `gpg --recv-keys BB5869F064EA74AB`

-**Debian or Ubuntu**
+**Install a local copy of readline/bash (the safest setup):**

+    cd athame
+    mkdir -p ~/local
+    ./readline_athame_setup.sh --prefix=$HOME/local/
+    ./bash_readline_setup.sh --prefix=$HOME/local/ --use_readline=$HOME/local/
+    cp athamerc ~/.athamerc

+You can now run ~/local/bin/bash to run bash with Athame.

+**If you are Poe Dameron, or anyone else who likes to live dangerously:**
+Install Readline_Athame as your default sytem readline:
+*For Ubuntu/Debian:*

+    cd athame
-    ./readline_athame_setup.sh --libdir=/lib/x86_64-linux-gnu
+    ./readline_athame_setup.sh --libdir=/lib/x86_64-linux-gnu --use_sudo

-Most programs on Debian and Ubuntu don't use the system readline by default.
-You have to rebuild some of your programs to use the system readline if you want to use Athame.

-To build bash so that it uses the system readline:

-    ./bash_readline_setup.sh

-**OS X**
+*Otherwise:*

+    cd athame
-    ./readline_athame_setup.sh
+    ./readline_athame_setup.sh --use_sudo

-Most programs on OS X don't use the system readline by default.
-You have to rebuild some of your programs to use the system readline if you want to use Athame.

-To build bash so that it uses the system readline:
+If your installed bash version doesn't use your system readline (this is usually the case in Ubuntu and OSX):

-    ./bash_readline_setup.sh
+    ./bash_readline_setup.sh --use_sudo

-**Windows**

-From bash, run:

-    ./readline_athame_setup.sh

 **Additional Notes**
 - You can add the `--nobuild` flag to the setup script if you want to configure/build/install yourself.
 - You can change what Vim binary is used by passing `--vimbin=/path/to/vim` to the setup script.
-- You can install Athame locally by passing `--nosudo --prefix=$HOME/local/` to the setup script for readline and bash.
+- You can install Athame locally by passing `--prefix=$HOME/local/` to the setup script for readline and bash.

 ## Setting up Athame Zsh
-**Arch Linux**
+**Arch Linux only**
 Use zsh-athame-git from the AUR.
 - If you are missing the zsh gpg key, you can get it with `gpg --recv-keys A71D9A9D4BDB27B3`
 - Add "unset zle_bracketed_paste" to the end of your ~/.zshrc

-**Debian or Ubuntu**

-    apt-get build-dep zsh
+**Important Windows Note**
+The tests don't work on Windows and will spawn extra background zsh processes.
+Pick an option below, but make sure to run the setup script with the "--notest" flag.

+**Install a local copy of zsh (the safest setup):**
+    cd athame
+    mkdir -p ~/local
-    ./zsh_athame_setup.sh
+    ./zsh_athame_setup.sh --prefix=$HOME/local/
+    cp athamerc ~/.athamerc

-- Add "unset zle_bracketed_paste" to the end of your ~/.zshrc
+Add "unset zle_bracketed_paste" to the end of your ~/.zshrc

-**Windows**
-- From bash, run: `./readline_athame_setup.sh --notest`
+You can now run ~/local/bin/zsh to run bash with Athame.

+**If you are Poe Dameron, or anyone else who likes to live dangerously:**
+Install Zsh_Athame as your default zsh:

+    cd athame
+    ./zsh_athame_setup.sh --use_sudo

-- Add "unset zle_bracketed_paste" to the end of your ~/.zshrc
+Add "unset zle_bracketed_paste" to the end of your ~/.zshrc

-The tests don't work in windows and will spawn zsh background processes.

 **Additional Notes**
 - You can add the `--nobuild` flag to the setup script if you want to configure/build/install yourself.
 - You can change what Vim binary is used by passing `--vimbin=/path/to/vim` to the setup script.
-- You can install Athame locally by passing `--nosudo --prefix=$HOME/local/` to the setup script.

 ## Configuration
 Athame can be configured through the following environment variables.
 They can be set on the fly or you can add them to your ~/.bashrc or ~/.zshrc.
 Make sure you use `export` if you add them to your ~/.zshrc.